 Atilla is pretty much a planet-sized Mongol steppe, as is Chogris, the home of the White Scars.

 Cadia is a nice, earth-like planet.
-Oh, and has the Eye of Terror for a neighbor, just a spit away.
+Oh, and it has the Eye of Terror for a neighbor just a spit away which spews out Ax-CrazyChaos warriors.
+That Cadia's militarization and Imperial Guard troops are a model for planets all around the Imperium is no coincidence.

 The majority of Imperial Guard regiments actually come from Hive Worlds.
 Most often underhive gangs are simply rounded up, given a flak jacket and lasrifle, than dropped onto the front lines with no additional training.
 In many cases, they don't need it.